libriscv/libriscv/README.md

 - Platform-independent and super-easy to embed
 	- Supports platforms with C++20 or later support (GCC/Clang with C++17 or later)
 - Just-in-time compilation for development usage
-	- [libtcc](#embedded-libtcc) can used to instantly improve emulation of RISC-V programs on Linux systems
+	- [libtcc](#embedded-libtcc) can be used to instantly improve emulation of RISC-V programs
 - High-performance binary translation on end-user systems through DLLs (eg. Windows)
 	- Cross-compile RISC-V programs to a [binary translated](#binary-translation) .dll executable in _libriscv_ on end-user systems (where shared libraries are allowed)
 - Maximum final-build performance on all platforms, including Consoles, Mobiles, production systems